Lake George: Where Time ShiftsPosted: July 6, 2017

 Yet, it also reminds me that these things are like the rings on a tree.
 Passing phases in the life of a family.
 Last night when I walked down to our dock, I took a photo of the waning sun and studied what used to be my grandparents’ boathouse.

-I remembered making my way as a child through spider webs to climb into the old teak motorboat.
-For years, the boathouse was dilapidated, until a cousin recently did a major renovation on it.
+I remembered making my way as a child through spider webs to climb into the old mahogany motorboat.
+For years, the boathouse — which housed memories of my ancestors — was dilapidated, until a cousin recently did a major renovation on it.
 Now it has new life, yet its image still holds the past within it.

 Perhaps some of what is difficult about being in this place is the jumble of old and new all mixed together, like the chaotic blend of birdsong this morning.
 A part of me is busy sorting, sorting through the amalgam … trying to understand the different songs and figure out where I fit.